dynamsoft-docs/document-viewer-docs/features/advanced/imagefilter.md

 By default, `none` is the default filter type which means original image.
 You can reset [`defaultFilterType`]({{ site.api }}class/advanced/imagefilter.html#defaultfiltertype) to your expected one.

-Please note the defauly filter type will be applied to the image directly.
+Please note the default filter type will be applied to the image directly.

 **Use case**